Matteo De Palo: 2025

 For the final two rounds of the Formula Regional Middle East campaign, De Palo joined the grid with Evans GP.
 He score points on one occasion, with ninth place during the final round in Qatar, placing 19th in the standings.

 De Palo remained in Formula Regional Europe for 2025, switching over to Trident for his sophomore campaign.
 He won the first race of the season at the Misano World Circuit, a maiden win in the series for both him and Trident.
 He followed this result with a podium in race two, putting him second in the overall standings behind Evan Giltaire.
 He seized the championship lead next time out in Spa-Francorchamps with a second place.
 However, he only managed a double sixth place finish in Zandvoort that saw him concede the lead to Freddie Slater.
 Despite this, he took his first pole at the Hungaroring, and followed it up with a second win of the campaign to take back the points lead.
 Despite a second place in Paul Ricard, a double victory from Slater swung favours back to the Briton.
 After being off the rostrum in Imola, De Palo won during the first race in Austria and regained the championship lead, but this was immediately lost with a retirement in race two.
 He secured his fourth and final victory of the year in Barcelona, and a double rostrum in Hockenheim to sit four points behind Slater into the title decider.
 However, his title chances derailed during the first Monza race, as an on-track incident necessitated a pit stop, and he finished outside the points.
 Despite this, he rounded the season with a second place the next day, finishing runner-up in the standings with four wins, two poles and eleven podiums.

-De Palo is set to race in the Macau Grand Prix with R-ace GP.
+Later in the year, De Palo raced in the Macau Grand Prix with R-ace GP.

 FIA Formula 3

-De Palo is set to make the promotion to Formula 3 for 2026, continuing with Trident alongside his FRECA rival Freddie Slater.
+De Palo made the promotion to Formula 3 for 2026, continuing with Trident alongside his FRECA rival Freddie Slater.